 If one or more of the significant inputs are not based on observable market data, the instruments are included in Level 3.
 The Company values its assets and liabilities in this level using observable market inputs and management assumptions which reflect the Company's best estimate on how market participants would price the asset or liability at measurement date.
-Main balances in this level include a liability related to the shares to be settled under the share buyback program.
+As of December 31, 2023, main balances in this level included a liability related to the shares to be settled under the share buyback program which was concluded during the nine-month period ended September 30, 2024.
 For more information see note 24.

 Borrowings are comprised primarily of fixed rate debt and variable rate debt with a short-term portion where interest has already been fixed.
 They are classified under other financial liabilities and measured at their amortized cost.
-The Company estimates that the fair value of its main financial liabilities is approximately 99.1% of its carrying amount including interests accrued as of June 30, 2024 as compared with 99.8% as of December 31, 2023.
+The Company estimates that the fair value of its main borrowings is approximately 99.6% of its carrying amount including interests accrued as of September 30, 2024 as compared with 99.8% as of December 31, 2023.
 Fair values were calculated using standard valuation techniques for floating rate instruments and comparable market rates for discounting flows.